holepunchto/bare/docs/threat-model.md

 | V8 sandbox                | No            | Nice to have, but we do not rely on it                                           |

 Two Bare processes inside one OS process share memory and are not walled off from each other, so if you need two separate sets of powers you need two OS processes.

+The `Bare` namespace is frozen.
+It cannot be deleted, replaced or added to, and neither can `Bare.Addon` or `Bare.Thread`, so code cannot swap out what the rest of the realm reaches for. `Bare.IPC` stays writable because embedders set it.

 ## What we trust